nordnet/cordova-universal-links-plugin/README.md

 ```

 ### Application launch handling
-As we have already mentioned - it is not enough just to redirect user into your app, you need to show him content that he was looking for.
-In order to help you with that - plugin will send appropriate event with url data to the JavaScript side.
+As mentioned - it is not enough just to redirect a user into your app, you will also need to display the correct content.
+In order to help you with that - the plugin will send the appropriate event with url data to the JavaScript side.
 By default, event name is `ul_didLaunchAppFromLink`, but you can specify any name for any host/path combination by using `event` attribute.

 To subscribe for default UL event in JavaScript - use `document.addEventListener` like so: